AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 print(attention_map_with_mask.size())
 # torch.Size([1, 1, 4, 4])  batch size, nb head, nb elem set, nb elem set
 ```
-Suppose you hover with your mouse over the column (key) associated with the scorpion.
-In that case, you will observe that the attention score is nil except for itself (figure 5).
+If you hover over the scorpion  column (key), you'll observe that the attention score is null except with itself (figure 5).
 The mask has removed illegal connections between the panda :panda:, the watermelon :watermelon:, and the dragon :dragon: toward the scorpion :scorpion:.

 {{< load-plotly >}}

 {{< plotly json="/files/plotly/masking-rl/attention_with_mask.json" height="450px" >}}

-*Figure 8 : Attention card **with** mask*
+*Figure 8 : Attention map **with** mask*

 We have seen in the two previous figures (7 & 8) that the attention maps are different.
 Therefore, the outputs will be different.
 Let us make some sanity checks.
 ```python